Key Stage 4 curriculum

-Project Based Learning is a student centered approach that involves a dynamic classroom method in which students acquire a deeper knowledge through active exploration of real world challenges and problems.
+Project Based Learning is a student-centred approach that involves a dynamic classroom method in which students acquire a deeper knowledge through active exploration of real world challenges and problems.

 Students learn about a subject by working for an extended period of time to investigate and respond to a complex question, challenge of problem.

 Employers are central to the Studio School experience for students and take an active part in the students' learning.
-Employers advise on the curriculum content, setting and assessing project work, facilitating visits to their organizations and providing guest speakers and business mentors who share their expertise with the students and assist them in making decisions regarding appropriate career pathways
+Employers advise on the curriculum content, setting and assessing project work, facilitating visits to their organisations and providing guest speakers and business mentors who share their expertise with the students and assist them in making decisions regarding appropriate career pathways.

 During the weekly tutorial session students learn about: